François Dominique de Reynaud, Comte de Montlosier

-François Dominique de Reynaud, Comte de Montlosier (April 16, 1755, in Clermont-Ferrand – December 9, 1838), was a notable French politician and political writer during the First French Empire, Bourbon Restoration and July Monarchy.
+François Dominique de Reynaud, Comte de Montlosier (April 16, 1755, in Clermont-Ferrand – December 9, 1838), was a notable French politician, naturalist, mesmerist, and political writer during the First French Empire, Bourbon Restoration and July Monarchy.
 He was the youngest of a large family belonging to the poorer nobility.

 Political activity

 He was elected as a stand-in diplomat from the nobility of bailiwick of Clermont-Ferrand to the Estates-General, where he was a member from September 1789.
 He defended the French monarchy with obstinacy and talent and helped edit the French newspaper Les Actes des Apôtres.

 In September 1791, after the dissolution of the Assembly, Montlosier fled to Germany where he tried to join the counter-revolutionary Army of Condé at Coblenz.
 After some protest concerning the liberal leanings he had shown in the Assembly, he was finally accepted.

 Exile in England

 After the cannonade of Valmy, Montlosier withdrew to Hamburg, and thence to London, where he avoided English society, moving exclusively among the French exiles.

 In his Courrier de Londres, published in London, he advocated moderation and the abandonment by the exiles of any idea of revenge.
 He was recalled to Paris in 1801, with permission to publish his paper in London.
 The Courrier was soon suppressed, nevertheless, its editor being compensated by a comfortable sinecure in the ministry of foreign affairs.
 Next year he sold his pen to the government to edit the violent anti-English Bulletin de Paris.